-While I use fresh rosemary in this soup, you can definitely substitute 1 tsp dried rosemary.
+While I use fresh rosemary, you can definitely substitute 1 tsp dried rosemary.
 I also use great northern beans, but really any white bean will do.
 Just make sure to follow the directions, and add ½ the beans with the broth and the other ½ at the end.
 White beans tend to break down while they are simmering.
 Staggering when you add them ensures that there are some recognizable beans in the soup, and that the end result isn’t just one big bowl of mush.

 Winter White Bean Soup

 2 cups bite-size cauliflower florets

 ½ tsp red pepper flakes

 3 cups broth (I used Better than Bouillon No Chicken Base mixed with water)

 2 15.5 ounce cans of great northern beans (or the white bean of your choice), drained and rinsed